-When the remote session is inactive (i.e., not session input) for the configured period of time the TOE will terminate the session.
+When the remote session is inactive (i.e., no session input) for the configured period of time, the TOE will terminate the session.
+By default, the timeout duration is 10 minutes.

 7.6.3 FTA SSL.4 User-initiated Termination